 The joint works as a hinge, and can also perform sliding motions.
 A disc of cartilage located between the two bones helps to keep the movement of this joint smooth.

-Injury or damage to the joint or erosion of cartilage can lead to TMJ disorders.
+Injury or damage to the joint or erosion of cartilage can lead to a TMD, also known as a TMJ disorder.

 Middle ear myoclonus (MEM)

 Middle ear myoclonus (MEM) is a rare type of tinnitus.
-It happens due to the spasm of specific muscles in your ear — the stapedius or tensor tympani.
+It involves spasms of the tensor tympani and stapedius muscles in the middle ear.

 These muscles help to transmit vibrations from the eardrum and bones in the middle ear into the inner ear.